fitwp/fitwp.github.io/support.md

 ---
 layout: page
-title: Documentation - FitWP
+title: Support
-documentation: How to get support for our WordPress themes
+description: How to get support for our WordPress themes
 permalink: /support
 ---